nicoledicochea/scream-awards/README.md

 ## About

-I'm a Scream fanatic so this web application is unofficial promo for the 6th movie that premieres March 10th.
+I'm a Scream fanatic so this web application is unofficial promo for the 6th movie that premiered March 10th.

 The app asks the question, *what's your favorite scary movie?* A user's answer determines whether Ghostface lets them live or die.
 Do *you* have what it takes to survive?